-82% of the respondents would favour the use of non-EN standards, provided that they are global standards issued by formal international bodies (such as ISO/IEC etc).
+40 82% of the respondents would favour the use of non-EN standards, provided that they are global standards issued by formal international bodies (such as ISO/IEC etc).
 21% rejected the use of other international or global standards other than ISO/IEC.

-In addition 72% of the respondents favour the setting up of "standing" or "framework" mandates.
+41 In addition 72% of the respondents favour the setting up of "standing" or "framework" mandates.

-On the basis of the additional comments received, it appears - that despite an explanation - a large majority of responding economic operators, were not able to distinguish between the standards and standardisation procedures under the New Approach Directives and under the GPSD.
+42 On the basis of the additional comments received, it appears - that despite an explanation - a large majority of responding economic operators, were not able to distinguish between the standards and standardisation procedures under the New Approach Directives and under the GPSD.
 Those who appeared to have understood the differences between these two procedures seemed to have problem with distinguishing between (i) the procedure before a mandate for issuing a European standard is adopted (subject to this public consultation) and (ii) after the procedure the mandate is issued (not

-An important majority of responding economic operators considered that the absence of referenced standards made conformity assessment more costly, but were in general unable make a measurable cost-benefit assessment.
-In the absence of referenced standards, the most frequently used tools for assessing conformity are global standards and other European standards.
-Furthermore, a significant majority of economic operators were in favour of directly referencing existing European standards, in the absence of a Commission mandate, as long as they provide a high level of consumer safety.
-In the absence of a Commission mandate, as long as they provide a high level of consumer safety.
+An important majority of responding economic operators considered that the absence of referenced standards made conformity assessment more costly, but were in general unable make a measurable cost-benefit assessment.43 In the absence of referenced standards, the most frequently used tools for assessing conformity are global standards and other European standards.44 Furthermore, a significant majority of economic operators were in favour of directly referencing existing European standards, in the absence of a Commission mandate, as long as they provide a high level of consumer safety.45

-A large majority of responding economic operators agreed that safety requirements set in Commission decisions should become mandatory and directly applicable to them.
-Compared to the replies from the NMSAs, the responding economic operators have shown a more accentuated tendency to open up the system also to direct referencing of non-European international standards as formal conformity compliance tools.
-Economic operators would also favour the inclusion of provisions aiming to set up "standing" or "framework" mandates.
+A large majority of responding economic operators agreed that safety requirements set in Commission decisions should become mandatory and directly applicable to them.46 Compared to the replies from the NMSAs, the responding economic operators have shown a more accentuated tendency to open up the system also to direct referencing of non-European international standards as formal conformity compliance tools.47 Economic operators would also favour the inclusion of provisions aiming to set up "standing" or "framework" mandates.48 subject to this consultation, but subject to the revision under the draft of the Standardisation Regulation).
+Thus, of the 30 responding economic operators, only a part of them could have been deemed to be giving informed answers.